For Providers

 Patients have no limitations when it comes to who they can include in their treatment.
 They can bring in family if they like—parents, siblings, spouses, kids—but they can also bring in friends and other chosen family.
 Some patients might choose to include colleagues, coaches, faith leaders, or other important people in their life.
 We help patients build their support network and do the work of bringing them into the treatment process.

-All patients need an in-person medical clearance exam before beginning treatment at Equip.
+For patients who are medically vulnerable, we require an in-person medical clearance exam before beginning treatment at Equip.
 This typically involves a visit to their primary care provider for a physical exam and to check weight, height, orthostatic vitals, labs, and/or an EKG.
+After they are medically cleared (using the criteria from the American Psychiatric Association Practice and the Society for Adolescent Health and Medicine), we continue to monitor medical status during their time at Equip.

 Because of our multidisciplinary care team and the involvement of each patient’s support network, our virtual model can effectively treat any person with an eating disorder, regardless of severity.
 And research shows that virtual eating disorder treatment is just as effective as in-person care.